lionkmp/ai64_extractor/README.txt

 There is no warranty of any kind.
 So I advice again, to create a temporary user which cannot write your home directory, and run the whole conversion by that user!

+Examples

+ai64.php -x , -v -w c64/Demos c64stuff

+  Converts with comma as extension separator, windows compatible file names.
+  Useful when copying to HD using FuseCFS (http://singularcrew.hu/idedos/).

+ai64.php downloadedwares coolwares

+  Convers with dot as separator.
+Linux file naming conventions.
+  Useful when burning a CD for use with IDE64.

 TIPS